 Renew Your Leave of Absence

 Registrants who are on a Leave of Absence and plan to continue their temporary leave for the upcoming registration year may apply to renew their Leave of Absence during our annual renewal period.
-Annual renewal opens mid-September and the renewal deadline is October 31.
+Annual renewal opens early October and the renewal deadline is November 30.

 To be eligible to renew, you must: